“For coffee? Real coffee? Not instant?”

-Weeks after our intermezzo in Bolivia, we were strolling the aisles of a big box store in Arequipa, Chile, looking for a new duvet, when we both spotted the cheap Moka pot, albeit an aluminum one.
-That same night we discussed whether we should change our coffee-making habit once more.
+Weeks after our intermezzo in Bolivia, where we visited a coffee plantation (read here), we drove to Peru.
+Here we were strolling the aisles of a big box store in Arequip when we both spotted the cheap Moka pot, albeit an aluminum one.
+That same night we discussed whether we should change our coffee-brewing habit once more.

 We bought the aluminum one but didn’t use it much as Karin-Marijke let it sit on the fire too long and the valve exploded.
 Maybe this was not meant to be the one for us.

-While foraging at the weekly Saturday organic market (read about it here) in Lima, I spotted some funky colored original Italian Bialetti Moka pots but was put off by the ridiculously high prices.
+While foraging at the weekly Saturday organic market in Lima, I spotted some funky colored original Italian Bialetti Moka pots but was put off by the ridiculously high prices.
 I understand that quality has a price, but with the high importation taxes most South American countries impose, these Italian Moka pots were way out of our price range.

 The Ultimate Moka Pot

-When we camped on the beach in Huanchaco (near Trujillo, Peru, read about it here), we discovered that Trujillo has a fancy shopping mall, which was just what we needed.
+When we camped on the beach in Huanchaco (near Trujillo, Peru), we discovered that Trujillo has a fancy shopping mall, which was just what we needed.
 High on our list were a duvet, a stainless steel frying pan, a piece of leather, and of course a Moka pot.

 Ultimately we found a perfect 4-cup, stainless steel Moka pot resembling the Bialetti Musa and for 15 dollars, it was a steal.

-So I reinstated the glorious way of making a stove-top espresso with the Moka pot.
+So, in Colombia (read our Colombia coffee adventures here), I reinstated the glorious way of brewing a stove-top espresso with the Moka pot.
 Let me share with you some pointers on how to make a good cup of coffee with the Moka pot:

 – The grind must be medium fine between Aeropress and Espresso.
 (The grounds should not be powdery).